 The tiny little black woman before her cried, knotting her hands into her apron in fear.
-Her face was lined and furrowed like a plum collapsing in on itself.
+Her face was lined and furrowed like one of those dried apple dolls collapsing in on itself.
 Tears caught in the wrinkles and then continued their journey.

 “Mam, stop this immediately and help me dress.
 Jim will get you out of here.
-Take care of Abby for me and try to get to Twelve Oaks.”
+Take care of Abby for me and try to get to The Oaks.”

-The old nanny wiped her face and nodded, but her fingers trembled so badly she could barely button Miriam’s dress.
+The old nanny wiped her face and nodded, but her fingers trembled so she could barely button Miriam’s dress.
 Miriam smoothed the butternut gray skirt as if she were getting ready to receive dinner guests.
 Her fingers traced out the gold braid she had sewn into elaborate appliqué on the sleeve to match her husband’s.
 Jonathan’s eyes welled when she put the dress on she had sewn from the same material as his uniforms.
 He looked back once and then rode away with his men.
 Angrily brushing her own tear away, she picked up the largest butcher knife she’d found and concealed it in the folds of her skirt.